New Danish Feature Films

-The stubborn pig farmer Ernst and his wife Louise host a party on their farm to celebrate their 50-year wedding anniversary.
+The stubborn pig farmer Ernst and his wife Louise host a party on their farm to celebrate their 50th wedding anniversary.
 However, the family is keeping a host of secrets, and Ernst is soon treading deep water.
-During the lively, colorful, intoxicating, and sorrowful evening, the truth slowly begin to emerge, putting the family to the ultimate test.
+During the lively, colourful, intoxicating, and sorrowful evening, the truth slowly begins to emerge, putting the family to the ultimate test.

 Jonas Kærup Hjort, 2021

-The film is a Kafkaesque tale of an insignificant Water Inspector who arrives at a giant remote building in order to register the residents’ water meters.
+A Kafkaesque tale about an insignificant water inspector who arrives at a giant remote building to register the residents’ water meters.
 Before he knows of it, he finds himself trapped inside the building facing an “Alice in NO-Wonderland”-like maze of obstacles.
-In his attempt to escape, perception of reality, the rational, and the remnants of his human existence is turned upside down.
+In his attempt to escape, perception of reality, the rational, and the remnants of his human existence are turned upside down.